what3words/w3w-android-map-components/README.md

 Since you are creating a new app, you can always opt to use our W3WMapboxMapFragment.
 The main advantage is that all the required events to draw the grid are done under the hood, resulting in less boilerplate code and still having access to the Mapbox Map to apply standard customization (i.e. map types, etc.)

-To use Mapbox Maps on your app, follow the quick start tutorial on the Mapbox developer portal here: https://docs.mapbox.com/android/navigation/guides/get-started/install/
+To use the what3words Mapbox Maps Fragment in your app, first follow the quick start tutorial on the Mapbox developer portal here: https://docs.mapbox.com/android/navigation/guides/get-started/install/.
+This ensures that Mapbox Maps can be used with the what3words Fragment.

 After a successful Mapbox map run, you can start using our MapboxWrapper following these steps: